Dekker Dreyer

 Dekker Dreyer (born November 16, 1980) is an American multi-disciplinary artist working in film, visual art, and music also known as Phantom Astronaut.
-He is a prominent artist in virtual and augmented reality.

 Artistry

 Dreyer works in a variety of mediums with themes intersecting around the subconscious, folklore, technology, and criticism of social systems.
 His work can be broadly categorized as surreal and often Fantastique.
 Dreyer employs numerous mediums with his work broadly categorized as conceptual art.

 Films

 Dekker's first film Closed Circuit, was commissioned by Miramax to accompany the feature Naqoyqatsi, was shown at the 2002 Slamdance Film Festival.
 This was followed by several experimental films.
 His first mid-length project The Arcadian, depicts a fascist post-apocalyptic world through a pop art lens, starring Lance Henriksen with the music of Perturbator which was released on collector's edition VHS alongside international midnight screenings.

 In music videos, his directorial output includes Mystery Skulls official music video for the single Music and Snowblood's "I'm Ready".
 He collaborated again with Mystery Skulls in 2022 to create holographic visuals for the "Beam Me Up" Tour.

 Dreyer has spoken at events such as The Cannes Film Festival and Sundance.